bhaskareddy652/song_recommendation/README.md

 3.Recommendation: Once the model is trained, you can enter the name of a song, and the system will recommend similar songs based on their features.
 ## 🔧 Usage

-Upload your dataset: Upload a CSV file with the required song features.
+1.Upload your dataset: Upload a CSV file with the required song features.

-Enter a song: Type the name of the song you want to get recommendations for.
+2.Enter a song: Type the name of the song you want to get recommendations for.

-Get recommendations: Click on the "Recommend" button, and the system will display a list of similar songs.
+3.Get recommendations: Click on the "Recommend" button, and the system will display a list of similar songs.

+## Example of usage:

+1.Upload a CSV containing songs and their features like danceability, energy, and tempo.

+2.Enter a song title (e.g., "Shape of You") and get a list of similar songs!

+## 🖥️ Web Interface
+The web interface is created using Streamlit, which allows users to upload data and interact with the recommendation model easily.